 Kay Bela, MS Psychotherapist and Wellness Coach, graduated from Fort Hays State University with an MS in Community Counseling.
 She has worked the last couple years as a therapist in the behavioral health unit of a short-term in-patient hospital.
 She also coaches others through building healthy wellness routines and breaking through the mental barriers that can hold us back from sticking to beneficial habits.

 Kay is passionate about counseling and coaching clients using natural healing methods including but not limited to balanced nutrition, healthy communication and relationships, conflict resolution, physical activity, music, art, meditation, and even a simplified home environment.
+Kay also offers free monthly seminars and courses that can assist in the learning and growing progress.
+For a full list of services, click here.

 As a former high school English teacher as well as a volunteer in locally and internationally, Kay is comfortable working with individuals of any age, culture, or background.
 While she has worked with a diverse range of clients, she primarily specializes in those challenged with depression, anxiety, trauma, abuse, loss, boundaries, relationship communication issues, addiction and/or struggling with unhealthy habits.
 Kay accepts Medical Assistance and Medicaid as well as self-pay.